-I am an Assistant Professor of Political Science at the College of Charleston and
+I am an Assistant Professor of Political Science at the College of Charleston, a Research Fellow in the Center for Public Choice and Market Process, and Co-Director of the American Politics Research Team.

 I received my Ph.D. from the University of Florida in the fall of 2011.
-My expertise is in American national institutions (in particular Congress), presidential and congressional elections, research methodology, political economy, and political behavior.
+My expertise is in American national institutions with a focus on Congress, presidential and congressional elections, research methodology, political economy, and political behavior.

 A copy of my curriculum vitae is available here.